Quality as a Organizational Strategy (QOS)

 QOS includes five activities for leaders:

-2. Organization viewed as a system supported by a balanced family of key measures
+- Viewing the organization as a system supported by a vector of key measures

 Leaders who understand the chain reaction and pursue QOS experience the transformation Dr. Deming described happening to his Japanese colleagues.
 The management philosophy pivots to constancy of purpose, customer-centric, deep learning, rigorous problem solving, operating as a system of linked and interdependent processes, and a relentless desire to continually improve.
 The result is pride in doing the right work well.

 Want to explore each of the activities up close?
-Check out these new posts: Activity 1 – Purpose, Activity 2 – Org Viewed as a System, Activity 3 – Obtaining Information, Activity 4 – Planning, and Activity 5 – Managing Improvement.
+Check out these new posts: Activity 1 – Purpose, Activity 2 – Org Viewed as a System, Activity 3 – Obtaining Information, Activity 4 – Planning for Improvement, and Activity 5 – Managing Improvement.

 If this was helpful, share and include me @DaveWilliamsATX.
-Sign up here to receive a monthly email from me that includes all my blog posts and other Improvement Science resources I think you’d appreciate.
+Sign up here to receive a monthly email that includes all my blog posts and other Improvement Science resources I think you’d appreciate.